 For cinnamon syrup

-- ¾ cup brown sugar, ¼ cup white sugar, ½ cup water, 1 tsp vanilla extract and 2 tsp ground cinnamon.
+- ¾ cup brown sugar, ¼ cup white sugar, ½ cup water, 1 teaspoon vanilla extract and 2 teaspoon ground cinnamon.

 - Mix all the ingredients together and cook until it reaches a syrup consistency.